loryfelnunez/cc-insights/README.md

 The precision of the average should be two digits after the decimal place (i.e. rounded to the nearest hundredths place).

 * *Do I need to account for complicated Unicode characters by replacing them?*
 No, you simply need to remove them and track how many tweets require this removal.
+However, you should replace the non-Unicode escape characters.

 * *What specific class of Unicode should we remove?*
 You should leave all ASCII Unicode characters in the "Basic Latin" category (ranging from 0x0000-0x007F) and remove all other Unicode.